-The book's introduction is in two parts, with Rodney Pybus covering the historical background and Neil Astley the last 50 years.
-This emphasises the importance of the oral tradition during the centuries when little “written poetry” of note was produced in the region.
+The book's introduction is split between Rodney Pybus, covering the historical background; Neil Astley, the last 50 years; and Andy Croft, writing on Teesside.
 There are also fascinating commentaries on key historical figures by the late Alan Myers.

 Land of Three Rivers will be launched by Magnetic North East at an evening of poetry and song at Sage Gateshead.